balapriyac/30-Days-of-C/day-7/day-7-summary.md

 ```

-If you think of struct as a data record, then the variables denote the different field in the data record.
+If you think of struct as a data record, then the variables denote the different fields in the data record.

 ### Typedef